um-acs/acs_docs/docs/clusters/pegasus-only/1-soft/1-environments/python-ve.rst

     Installing setuptools, pip...done.
     (test3)[username@pegasus ~]$

-Activate or switch to a virtual environment:
+Activate or switch to a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::